cyyon8/ArduinoWebAppMotionDetector/README.md

 'C':'LSLS'
 ...
 'Z':'LLSS'
-'SK': 'SSSLSL' #end of transmission
+'SK': 'SSSLSL' //end of transmission
 ```

 From each transmission of the motion to the client side, the system will check when the last time signal is sent through with the motion, if the gap is 3 seconds long than the word is still being produced, and a 7 second gap is to indicate that a word has been completed.
 From this the system will print out when ever a letter has been decoded and/or space between words.